 When you’re finished running commands inside the container, you can exit the session by typing exit.
 This command logs you out of the container’s shell and returns you to your local machine’s command line interface, where you can continue other tasks not related to the containerized environment.

-Choosing Your Composer Setup in DDEV: Options and Consequences for WordPress Development
+Step 3: Choosing Your Composer Setup in DDEV

 If after reading the comparison you want to proceed having composer in the host machine rather than only inside the container, here is some help.
 Let’s start with instructions for macOS and Linux: